-- NEs and HEs do not comply with the eligibility criteria described above; - NEs who are trying to misuse financial assistance for various reasons17; - HEs who are looking for free labour force or pure internships; - Weak/poor applications which can obviously not be improved; - NEs and HEs who have a previous or planned business/professional relationship or a relation that does not require an Erasmus for Young Entrepreneurs stay to be established.
+- Weak/poor applications which can obviously not be improved; - NEs and HEs who have a previous or planned business/professional relationship or a relation that does not require an Erasmus for Young Entrepreneurs stay to be established.
 E.g. HE is or will be a co-owner or investor in the NE's business; NE's business idea is to set up a branch of the HE's business in his/her home country; NE has won a scholarship or stay at the HE's office through another programme, NE and HE are related (family members, partners/spouses, family members of partners, etc.) - Exchanges and applications where there is a conflict of interest.
-Conflict of interest is considered any situation that has the potential to undermine the impartiality of the entrepreneur or IO involved because of the possibility of a clash between the actor's self-interest and his/her role and responsibilities in the programme as new/host entrepreneur or intermediary organisation- for example, IO staff participating as entrepreneurs, matches between entrepreneurs who have a personal relation, etc.
+Conflict of interest is considered any situation that has the potential to undermine the impartiality of the entrepreneur or IO involved because of the possibility of a clash between the actor's selfinterest and his/her role and responsibilities in the programme as new/host entrepreneur or intermediary organisation- for example, IO staff participating as entrepreneurs, matches between entrepreneurs who have a personal relation, etc.